 We conducted field trials to study and validate the geofence performance of this system.
 The trials were conducted on five volunteers who live in several areas in Bandung, West Java.
 Following how the system works, each volunteer is in their respective residence, considered as a quarantine place.
 The registration process is monitored online via video call by the supervisor/officer to minimize direct contact with quarantine patients.
 Each volunteer installs and activates the SIMONIC application through the Playstore, activates the GPS, puts on a wristband, and the supervisor activates the system.
 Volunteers set the scanning interval and detection radius.
-Volunteers then calibrate the distance explained at point IIIB and collect location data by placing the smartphone in the middle of the room for 5 minutes.
+Volunteers then calibrate the distance explained at point III.B and collect location data by placing the smartphone in the middle of the room for five minutes.
 The system then detects the location coordinates, and the supervisor creates a geofence from the tracking system according to the required size.

 Volunteers wore wristbands and were monitored for three days and three nights to measure the performance of the geofence system.
 We measure several parameters as listed in Table 4.
 During the monitoring period, volunteers will carry out daily activities instead of staying inside the quarantine room.
 We calculated the system readings at night when the volunteers were sleeping and in the quarantine room for the false alarm rate parameter.
 To determine the effectiveness of the in/out geofence alarm, we observed when volunteers left the house for work or other activities.
 Volunteers will report activities within three days when they are out of the quarantine room.

-Table 4

-Precision, Recall, Accuracy, F1-Score of SIMONIC for Measuring the Geofence Performance